ricksonoliveira/currency_converter/README.md

 * Run the tests using the command `mix test`

+* Check tests coverage with the command `mix coveralls.html`

 ## **API**

 To use this service, you might wanna first create you user with your name on it.